akarnokd/plan-b-terraform-mods/README.md

 ### Features

 - [Add City Names](#add-city-names) - customize the selection of city names the game will use to generate the map.
-- [City Population Label](#city-population-label) - display the population number underneath the city label.
+- [City Population Label](#city-population-label) - display the population number underneath the city label in the main view and/or minimap.
 - [Disable Building](#disable-building) - Enable and disable production buildings via a on-screen button or keyboard shortcut.
 - [Go to Exhausted Extractors](#go-to-exhausted-extractors) - shows a blinking panel (bottom left) if there are any extractors that have run out of minable ore.
 - [More Cities](#more-cities) - Generate more cities for a new game.